inclusive-design/idrc/src/collections/ideas/the-three-dimensions-of-inclusive-design-part-two.md

 ---
-title: "The Three Dimensions of Inclusive Design, Part Two"
+title: The Three Dimensions of Inclusive Design, Part Two
+date: 2025-05-07
 author: Jutta Treviranus
-date: 2018-03-30
+excerpt: ''
 thumbnailImage: /media/codesign.jpg
+permalink: ''
+metaTitle: ''
+metaDesc: ''
 ---
-_This is the second part of a three part blog that describes a guiding framework for inclusive design in a digitally transformed and increasingly connected world.
-[Part One can be found here](/ideas/the-three-dimensions-of-inclusive-design-part-one/), and [Part Three can be found here](/ideas/the-three-dimensions-of-inclusive-design-part-three/).
+_This is the second part of a three part blog that describes a guiding framework for inclusive design in a digitally transformed and increasingly connected world.&#32;[Part One can be found here](/ideas/the-three-dimensions-of-inclusive-design-part-one/), and&#32;[Part Three can be found here](/ideas/the-three-dimensions-of-inclusive-design-part-three/).
 The three dimensions of the framework are:_

 1. _Recognize, respect, and design for human uniqueness and variability._
 2. _Use inclusive, open & transparent processes, and co-design with people who have a diversity of perspectives, including people that can’t use or have difficulty using the current designs._